cmaspi/verifying_CLT/README.md

 4. Cauchy distribution

 ## Method of Testing
-We are creating a sample of size 100 from each distribution.
+We are generating 1000 bacthes of size 10, 30, 50, 100 from each distribution.
 CLT says that $\bar{X}$ follows a normal distribution with mean $\mu$ and variance $\sigma/10$.
-We make 5000 samples, then visualise it using various techniques listed below
+We are visualising it using various techniques listed below
-1. Q-Q plot
-2. histogram
+1. histogram

-We use other hypothesis testing techniques to verify that the distribution is indeed normal.
+We use other hypothesis testing techniques (frequentist tests) to verify that the distribution is indeed normal.
 We formulate our problem in the following way
-- Alternate hypothesis: CLT doesn't hold
+- Alternate hypothesis: empirical approximation of the CLT doesn't hold
-- Null hypothesis: CLT holds true
+- Null hypothesis: empirical approximation of the CLT holds

-Here, type 2 error is when CLT is actually false but we fail to reject it.
-It is more dangerous because several models are built on the assumption that CLT is indeed correct.
-We will be using one or more of the following techniques
-1. D'Agostino Pearson omnibus
+We will be using the following technique
-2. Shapiro-wilk
+1. Shapiro-wilk

-3. Kolmogorov-Smimov
+Note there are several other frequentist tests such as D'Agostino Pearson omnibus or Kolmogorov-Smimov, but shapiro wilk is the most popular one, and it gives more accurate results.

 -------------------

 If CLT is correct then $\bar{X}$ should follow normal distribution and it should have mean $\mu$ which is the sample as the original distribution we sampled it from.
-While, for the variance, we expect the variance to be $\sigma/10$.
-We will take only a large risk, perhaps like 0.95
+While, for the variance, we expect the variance to be $\sigma/\sqrt{n}$.